This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Char-Broil is another trusted brand in the grilling community, and they brought their years of design expertise to the electric smoker.
 The Char-Broil Deluxe Digital Electric Smoker is a nice alternative to the other smokers on this list at a very reasonable price.

-As far as “normal” features go, there’s 4 cooking grates totaling 725 square inches of space to smoke your food.
+As far as “normal” features go, there are 4 cooking grates totaling 725 square inches of space to smoke your food.
 The large capacity smoke box means you can get 4 to 7 hours of smoke before having to refill the box.
 Also included is a removable grease tray that makes clean up much easier when you are done.

 Perhaps my favorite feature of the Char Broil electric smoker is the built in advanced control panel.
 It’s at the top of the smoker with an LED display, and couldn’t be more intuitive.
-Everything you need to control your smoker is right there in front of you.
+Everything you need to control your smoke is right there in front of you.

 The best part is, it comes with a remote control that lets you adjust settings from afar.
 The temperature gauge is also removable so you can conveniently monitor the internal temperature of your food.